project-cssi/cssi-fe/README.md

 # cssi

-A framework to test VR applications for potential Cybersickness susceptibility
+A platform for testing VR applications for potential Cybersickness susceptibility